 Stomata are the tiny openings present on the epidermis of leaves.
 We can see stomata under the light microscope.
 In some of the plants, stomata are present on stems and other parts of plants.
 Stomata play an important role in gaseous exchange and photosynthesis.
 They control by transpiration rate by opening and closing.

 Types of Stomata

 There are different types of stomata and they are mainly classified based on their number and characteristics of the surrounding subsidiary cells.
 Listed below are the different types of stomata.

-They are surrounded by the epidermal cells, which have a fixed shape and size.
-The stoma appears to be embedded in epidermal cells.
-There is no definite number and arrangement of cells surrounding the stoma.
+They are surrounded by epidermal cells, which have a fixed shape and size.
+The stomata appear to be embedded in epidermal cells.
+There is no definite number and arrangement of cells surrounding the stomata.

-Each stoma is surrounded by unequal sized three subsidiary cells.
-Among which, one is distinctly smaller in size than the other two.
+Stomata are surrounded by three subsidiary cells having unequal sizes, one is smaller compared to the other two.

-The stomata are surrounded by a pair of subsidiary cells that are perpendicular to the guard cells
+The stomata are surrounded by a pair of subsidiary cells that are perpendicular to the guard cell.

 The stomata are continuously surrounded by two subsidiaries, which are arranged parallel to the stomatal pore and the guard cells.

 Each stoma possesses two guard cells, which are shaped like dumbbells.
 The subsidiary cells are parallel to the guard cells.
 The guard cells are found narrow in the middle and wider at the ends.

 The stomata consist of minute pores called stoma surrounded by a pair of guard cells.
 Stomata, open and close according to the turgidity of guard cells.
 The cell wall surrounding the pore is tough and flexible.
 The shape of guard cells usually differs in both monocots and dicots, though the mechanism continues to be the same.
 Guard cells are bean-shaped and contain chloroplasts.
 They contain chlorophyll and capture light energy.